(AB1) pre-abelian category

 it satisfies Pierre Gabriel’s sup property: every small family of subobjects of a given object has a supremum which is a subobject of

-Much of the localization theory of rings generalize to general Grothendieck categories.
+Much of the localization theory of rings generalizes to general Grothendieck categories.

 for a Grothendieck category, the category of complexes in is again a Grothendieck category.